 The Arkansas River stretches nearly 1,500 miles with its headwaters near Leadville (about 45 miles north of our office) but only a few sections offer the incredible class III-V whitewater rafting we enjoy near our Buena Vista office.
 Browns Canyon earned National Monument designation in February of 2015.
 We are proud to be the Visitor Center for Browns Canyon National Monument.
-There are many ways to take in the natural, rugged wilderness this portion of the Arkansas River offers, but there’s nothing better (and more fun) than experiencing Browns Canyon National Monument in a raft!
+There are many ways to take in the natural, rugged wilderness this portion of the Arkansas River offers, but there’s nothing better (and more fun) than experiencing the natural beauty of Browns Canyon National Monument in a raft!

 The sections of the Arkansas River where we offer our whitewater rafting trips attracts thousands of adventure seekers each year from all around the world, earning it the nickname “The Mecca of Whitewater Rafting”.
 There is something for every skill level here.
 The diverse Arkansas River features sections of high intensity rapids like The Numbers and the Royal Gorge as well as family friendly sections where guests as young as 4 years old can experience the fun of Colorado whitewater rafting at its finest.
 We even have oars we can easily mount onto our rafts so you can sit back and enjoy the gorgeous scenery as you soak up the Colorado sunshine.
 The most popular trips are in Browns Canyon.
 With over 100 miles of whitewater, you may also consider rafting the Narrows, Lower Browns Canyon and Bighorn Sheep Canyon.